-Maybe it’s because smoothie bowls make a comeback as the temperatures rise (currently it’s 75 in my house at nearly 8pm) to cool us off.
+Smoothie bowls make a comeback in the Shaw Kitchen every year as the temperatures rise (currently it’s 75 in my house at nearly 8pm) to cool us off around this time of year.

 Regardless of the reason, spring, I’m here for you!